erikmswan/game-recommendations/readme.md

 - **Kerbal Space Program** (Singleplayer)
     - Build rockets with realistic physics and explore a 1/10 scale solar system.
 For a certain kind of person, this is as good as it gets.
 You have to learn real orbital mechanics to succeed.
 Make sure you have enough fuel to get into orbit, then start your burn before the apoapsis by dividing your delta V in half.
 It is what you make it.
 - **Space Engineers** (Single/Multiplayer)
     - Like Kerbal legos.
 Extremely deep.
-Admittedly, I haven't even scratched the surface on thsi one.
+Admittedly, I haven't even scratched the surface on this one.
 - **Watch_Dogs 2** (Singleplayer)
     - GTA V but with hackers.
 Cheesy as all get out, but it has its charm.
 Drive around the bay area and hack shit.